 Key Differences Between Light Reaction and Dark Reaction

-- A light reaction involves the conversion of light energy from sunlight into cellular energy (ATP and NADPH), by the oxidation of water molecule.
-A dark reaction is associated with the transformation of cellular energy (ATP and NADPH) into chemical energy or sugars, by the reduction of carbon dioxide.
+- A light reaction involves the conversion of light energy from sunlight into cellular energy (ATP and NADPH) by the oxidation of water molecule.
+A dark reaction transforms cellular energy (ATP and NADPH) into chemical energy or sugars by reducing carbon dioxide.

 - The alternative names for the light reaction are light-dependent or Hill’s reaction, while alternative names for the dark reaction are light-independent or Blackman’s reaction.

-- A light reaction strongly requires the presence of light source to produce cellular energy for the plant, whereas dark reaction occurs in the absence of light.
+- A light reaction strongly requires the light source to produce cellular energy for the plants, whereas a dark reaction occurs in the absence of light.

-- Light reaction plays a functional role in the liberation of oxygen by splitting water, whereas dark reaction plays a fundamental role in fixation of carbon dioxide to form glucose.
+- Light reaction plays a functional role in liberating oxygen by splitting water, whereas dark reaction plays a fundamental role in fixing carbon dioxide to form glucose.

-- The light reaction involves the presence of photosynthetic pigment, i.e. chlorophyll to trap the light energy in the thylakoid membrane.
-The dark reaction occurs in the stroma of chloroplast, which lacks the chlorophyll pigments.
+- The light reaction involves photosynthetic pigment, i.e. chlorophyll, to trap the light energy in the thylakoid membrane.
+The dark reaction occurs in the stroma of the chloroplast, which lacks the chlorophyll pigments.

-Therefore, we can conclude that both light and dark reaction shares a lot of differences, but besides that, these collectively accomplish the process of photosynthesis.
-These follow a cyclic pathway, where both the light and chemical energy are continuously used and released.
+Therefore, we can conclude that both photochemical and biosynthetic phase share many differences, but they collectively accomplish the process of photosynthesis.
+They follow a cyclic pathway, where both the light and chemical energy are continuously used and released.